Kevin T. Pitts: Career

 Pitts began his research in high-energy physics at Fermilab in 1994.
 At the Fermilab Tevatron he investigated heavy-flavor physics and participated in the CDF experiment Higgs boson searches.
 Pitts is a member of the Muon g-2 experiment at Fermilab.

-He joined the faculty at the University of Illinois in 1999, becoming Associate Head for Undergraduate Programs in 2010.
-In 2014 he became Associate Dean for Undergraduate Programs in the College of Engineering.
-Pitts is Vice Provost for Undergraduate Education.
+He joined the faculty at the University of Illinois in 1999, becoming associate head for undergraduate programs in 2010.
+In 2014 he became associate dean for undergraduate programs in the college of engineering.
+Pitts was the vice provost for undergraduate education.

-As Vice Provost, he has been the architect of the "Illinois Commitment" program to offer free tuition and fees to "talented low- to moderate-income students and those who are the first generation to go to college".
+As vice provost, he was the architect of the "Illinois Commitment" program to offer free tuition and fees to "talented low- to moderate-income students and those who are the first generation to go to college".
 He was also the principal investigator on a grant to increase access to science and engineering for low income students, an effort supported by Amazon.
 Pitts served in the chair line for the National Conference for Undergraduate Women in Physics (CUWiP).
 He also founded "ICANEXSEL", a University of Illinois College of Engineering program to engage inner-city Chicago middle and high school students in STEM.
-In addition, Pitts serves on the Board of Directors for the nonprofit Chicago Pre-college Science and Engineering Program.
+In addition, Pitts served on the board of directors for the nonprofit Chicago Pre-college Science and Engineering Program.

 In March 2021, Pitts became chief research officer at Fermilab National Accelerator Laboratory.
-His responsibilities there include oversight of the international Deep Underground Neutrino Experiment.
+His responsibilities there included oversight of the international Deep Underground Neutrino Experiment.
 He participated in the top quark discovery in 1995, and served on the Long Baseline Neutrino Committee.

-Pitts also serves on the Particle Physics Project Prioritization Panel.
+Pitts also served on the Particle Physics Project Prioritization Panel.

+In June 2022, Pitts was appointed as the Dean of Virginia Tech College of Science by the Virginia Tech Board of Visitors.
+He is also a professor in the Department of Physics at Virginia Tech.